 -

 Violation History: Tap to view the history of this violation.
-You can tap the attachments to open and view them.
+Each entry shows the username of who created or last modified the record.
+You can tap the attachments to open and view them

 - Click Update.